Survey on Integrated Sensing and Communication Performance Modeling and Use Cases Feasibility: Introduction

 The next generations of wireless networks will define the key enablers for the applications and services of the next decade.
 Focusing on cellular systems, the \gls{6G} cellular standard aims at boosting communications performance and flexibility compared to the previous \gls{5G} releases~\cite{viswanathan2020communications}.
 Among the disruptive topics studied by the \gls{6G} research community, \gls{isac} has been raising interest, given the revolution that it brings in communication systems' hardware, software, and architecture~\cite{liu2022integrated,wild2023integrated}.
 In particular, the increased carrier bandwidths enabled at higher frequencies together with their aggregation opportunities~\cite{3gpp_38301_1,3gpp_38301_2}, and the deployment of massive antenna arrays~\cite{liu2022integrated}, made possible to consider running wireless networks as radars.
 This is a considerable step from \gls{5G}'s active localization, where the goal was to locate active users as in~\cite{henninger2022probabilistic}, that were collaborating in their localization.
 With \gls{6G} \gls{isac}, the wireless network scans and acquires information from a passive environment.

-Accordingly, the \gls{isac} topic has already been object of different conferences and workshops, discussing first concepts and demonstrators, or recapping the basics in comprehensive surveys~\cite{liu2022integrated,liu2022survey} or public projects' deliverables~\cite{hexa_x}.
+Accordingly, the \gls{isac} topic has already been object of different conferences and workshops, recapping the basics in comprehensive surveys~\cite{liu2022integrated,liu2022survey} or public projects' deliverables~\cite{hexa_x}.
 The authors of this paper have participated in the world's first \gls{isac} demonstrator at mmWave (28 GHz), performing both communications and mono-static sensing~\cite{wild2023integrated}, showcased at the Mobile World Congress 2023 in Barcelona.